mr-bt/manager.README/README.md

 * Vulnerability precedes trust, not the other way around
 * You tend to judge yourself by your intentions, but people tend to judge you by how your actions make them feel
 * As a manager and/or leader, you have the duty to foster trust, not the direct and indirect reports.
-* If trust falls short between us, you'll lose your job!

 ### Coaching